kyma-project/website/content/blog-posts/2019-06-14-extend-wordpress/index.md

 echo 'User admin@kyma.cx, password:' echo `kubectl get secret admin-user -n kyma-system -o jsonpath="{.data.password}" | base64 --decode`
 ```
-The result should be something like this:
+You should get a similar result:
 ```console
 Kyma Console Url:
 console.1.2.3.4.xip.io
 User admin@kyma.cx, password:
 Eca23NyShqwK
 ```
-Now you can open Kyma Console Url in the browser and log in with provided credentials.
+You can now open the Kyma Console URL in the browser and log in with the provided credentials.

 ![Kyma Console](./console.png)

 ## Wordpress installation
-If you already have wordpress installed you can go to the next step.
-If not you can easily deploy wordpress with few clicks in Kyma console.
+If you already have WordPress installed, you can go to the next step.
+If not, you can easily deploy WordPress with a few clicks in the Kyma Console.
-First, create namespace for wordpress.
-Then download the wordpress deployment file: [wordpress-deployment.yaml](wordpress-deployment.yaml) (it is recommended to change the `mysql-pass` secret).
-Then go to the namespace wordpress and click **Deploy new resource to the namespace** link, and select wordpress-deployment.yaml file from your disk.
+First, create a Namespace `wordpress`.
+Then, download the WordPress deployment file, namely [wordpress-deployment.yaml](wordpress-deployment.yaml).

+>**TIP:** It is recommended to change the `mysql-pass` secret.

+Then go to the Namespace `wordpress`, click **Deploy new resource to the namespace** and select wordpress-deployment.yaml file from your disk.

-If you prefer you can do the same from command line (assuming that your current Kubernetes context is set to the Kyma cluster):
+If you prefer, you can do the same using the command line.
+First, make sure that your current Kubernetes context is set to the Kyma cluster.
+You can check the current context using `kubectl config get-contexts` and switch to the required one by running `kubectl config use-context {context-name}`.
+Now run:
 ```bash
 # Create namespace
 kubectl create namespace wordpress